VincLee8188/GMAN-PyTorch/README.md

 # PyTorch implementation of GMAN: A Graph Multi-Attention Network for Traffic Prediction

 # Important Note
 In the original version of this repository the code was only utilizing CPU resulting in longer training times.
-This version is utilizes GPU and results in shorter learning times.
+This version is utilizing GPU and results in shorter learning times.

 You can use the following command for training: